remrama/DREaM/docs/source/annotation.rst

 Each dream report should include **only 1 dream**.
 What constitutes multiple dreams is not very clear, so only include/highlight the first dream *as specified by the author*.
 That is, don't use any subjective judgement as to what constitues a new/second dream.
 Only cut this off if the author of the dream report specifies that – to them – a first dream ended and a second dream began.

+Note that if there is a dream *other than the first dream* that stands out as the most vivid, you should use that dream *instead* of the first.

 .. raw:: html

    <blockquote>